gagansingh894/jams-rs/README.md

 Azure Blob Storage, Local Filesystem.
 You can think of each component as a LEGO block which can be used to build a system depending on the requirements

-`jams-proto` is provides the gRPC contract for jams-serve.
+`jams-proto` provides the gRPC contract for jams-serve.

 `jams-serve` is a http and gRPC API library for jams-core.
 The API is highly configurable, allowing the user to select which components to use when setting up the model server.